tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 y = 3
 ```

-The first rule you've likely internalized is that everything
+The first rule that you've likely internalized is that everything
 at the same level of indentation *continues* whatever the current block is.
 Because `foo` and `bar` are at the same level of indentation, we expect
 them to be in the same block.